 ‘He who plants a garden plants happiness’ ~ Unknown

-Jasminum grandiflorum L. (OLEACEAE), commonly known as ‘Pichi’ (in Malayalam), ‘Shil il ham’ (in Arabic, means ‘smell the scent of Jasmine and forget your troubles‘).
-Flowers are widely used in aromatherapy; its essential oil is used in the treatment of cancer, ulcer, dysmennorhea, labor pain, migraine, wounds, skin infections, paralysis, depression, flatulence, venomous bites & insomnia.
+Jasminum grandiflorum L. (OLEACEAE), commonly known as ‘Pichi’ (in Malayalam), ‘Shil il ham‘ (in Arabic, means ‘smell the scent of Jasmine and forget your troubles‘ !).
+Flowers are widely used in aromatherapy; its essential oil is used in the treatment of cancer, ulcer, dysmenorrhea, labor pain, migraine, wounds, skin infections, paralysis, depression, flatulence, venomous bites & insomnia.

 - To confront Global warming & Climate Change (through sustainable management of phytodiversity)

-- To solve Global Food Crisis (through conservation and utilization of of Crop Wild Relatives)
+- To solve Global Food Crisis (through conservation and utilization of famine crops and Crop Wild Relatives)

-- To cure Global Health Crisis (through discovery of alternative phyto-medicines)
+- To cure Global Health Crisis (through the development of efficient phytomedicines to fight ‘zoonotic’ diseases)

 - To solve Global Energy Crisis (through production of bioenergy, bio-fuels etc.)